 Gastrointestinal problems, including stomach pain,

 ulcers, and bleeding of the stomach lining, are potential side effects among people who take NSAIDs on a regular basis.
-Often the first indication of gastrointestinal damage in seniors is bleeding, which can occur without the warning symptoms of nausea, abdominal pain, or
+Often the first indication of gastrointestinal damage in seniors is bleeding, which can occur without the warning symptoms of nausea, abdominal pain, diarrhea, or

 (indigestion and gas).